Unit 4 - Practice Quiz

 6 In Google Cloud Platform (GCP), what is the automatic discount applied for running a specific compute instance for a significant portion of the billing month called?

-A. Sustained Use Discount
+A. Committed Use Discount

-B. Committed Use Discount
+B. Sustained Use Discount

 C. Spot Discount